 Nearly three-quarters of women prefer to test directly in their urine stream.
 Studies have shown midstream tests like Clearblue® are convenient, hygienic and easy to use.5

-With Clearblue® you can also choose to test early – Clearblue® Digital Pregnancy Test with Smart Countdown gives results from 5 days before your missed period.2
+With Clearblue® you can also choose to test early – Clearblue® Early Detection Pregnancy Test can tell you 6 days sooner than your missed period.2

 Watch our video to see the how to use the test and understand if it is the right one for you.

 Pregnancy tests at the doctor's office